evanbones/Souped-Up/design-document.md

 ## Visual/Audio Design

 **Music**: Each day has unique music.
 Day 1 starts with chill lo-fi jazz.
 Day 3 has more drums and sounds like IDM (think Vordhosbn - Aphex Twin).
-By day 5, the soundtrack is insane sounding breakcore.
+By day 5, the soundtrack is insane-sounding breakcore.

 **Graphics**: Quirky, pixelated ingredients with thick black borders.
 Characters are all pixel animated.
 Scoring animations are flashy and colorful.
 The satisfaction bar changes from red to green as it fills up.
 Conveyer belt on bottom of screen, pot of soup above it, customer standing above the pot.